worldcoin/world-tree/README.md

 world-tree --config <path_to_config.toml>
 ```

-To see an example configuration file, see `bin/world_tree.toml`.
+To see an example configuration file, see `config.local.toml`.
 You can also specify the necessary configuration variables via environment variables.

 ## Docker usage & local testing